-- The recruiting practices will be transparent and equal. - Students will be represented in the recruiting processes of teaching staff. - Fixed-term employment contracts will only be made for justified reasons. - Tampere University will introduce anonymous recruitment.
+- The recruiting practices will be transparent and equal. - Students will be represented in the recruiting processes of teaching staff. - Fixed-term employment contracts will only be made for justified reasons. - Tampere University will introduce anonymous recruitment with the exception of university administration.

-- Everyone will have an equal opportunity to further their career at all levels of the University, regardless of gender, minority status, language, socio-economic status, or other personal factors. - The doctoral students employed by the University will have decent salaries, and they can spend most of their working time on their own research. - The contract and thesis supervision practices of doctoral researchers will be standardised throughout the University. - The Student Union will, where appropriate, offer support to doctoral researchers and take their perspective into consideration in campus advocacy. - Doctoral grant researchers are held as equal members of the university community. - University staff can focus on teaching, research, or both.
+- Everyone will have an equal opportunity to further their career at all levels of the University, regardless of gender, minority status, language, socio-economic status, or other personal factors. - The doctoral students employed by the University will have decent salaries, and they can spend most of their working time on their own research. - The contract and thesis supervision practices of doctoral researchers will be standardised throughout the University. - The Student Union will, where appropriate, offer support to doctoral researchers and take their perspective into consideration in campus advocacy. - Doctoral grant researchers are held as equal members of the university community. - University teaching and research staff can focus on teaching, research, or both.
 Job descriptions and career paths that allow focusing on societal impact will also be developed. - Tampere University will adopt salary transparency.